DanThrane/jolie-package-manager/jpm/planned_features_and_issues.md

 Alternatively we could do registry mirroring. __[Let's wait and see, go with other approach for now]__

+---

+Implementing this is very easy actually.
+In the configuration we just need to add known locations of registries.
+We then just check every dependency to see if we can reach it.
+We don't have to care about reaching these dependencies, we simply delegate this to the frontend.

 ## Interface Dependencies

 The dependencies we need to download will change drastically depend on how we